 I’ve spent considerable words writing about fear in these pages.
 My views on the destructive and insidious impact of fear on our psyches, bodies and cultures are well-known.
 Yet, I find myself drawn to this topic once again.
 Fear’s damage is evident everywhere on this planet.

 Because fear sells it’s pervasive in most cultures.
-A 24/7 global information cycle brought to us by a wired world, brings us in touch, in real-time, with often devastating news and portends of deadly contagious bacteria that are on the rise.
+A 24/7 global information cycle brought to us by a wired world, brings us in touch, in real-time, with often devastating news.
 While some of this information is vital to our social well-being and under the best of circumstances enhances awareness that increases sensible action, much of it leaves us overwhelmed.

 According to author Judith Acosta, “Viral fear, that generalized anxiety induced and spread by the media in all forms, is evident not only in advertising but in television programming and films.
 For the thoroughly inured and brain-injured there’s also a 24-7 fear channel on cable in case someone needs to scare themselves to sleep.”